E-commerce

 Why is CRO more important when acquisition is expensive?

-Because a site that converts better increases the value of each visit already paid for.
+Because a site that converts better increases the value of every visit already paid for.
 This protects profitability when acquisition costs rise.

-Is CRO only used to increase a percentage?
+Does CRO only serve to increase a percentage?

-No. It is also used to improve the experience, better understand friction points, and make more reliable decisions.
+No. It also helps improve the experience, better understand friction, and make more reliable decisions.

 Is CRO useful even with little traffic?

-Yes, because it helps fix obvious issues, structure the reading of the journey, and avoid poorly prioritized projects.
+Yes, because it helps fix obvious problems, structure the reading of the journey, and avoid poorly prioritized projects.

-Because an increase in conversion only has value if revenue remains healthy.
+Because a conversion increase only has value if revenue remains healthy.
 A conversion that destroys margin, increases returns, or attracts the wrong customers is not real progress.

 How can an AI agent help CRO?